Norwegian Cruise Line is the third largest cruise line in the world, with 19 ships sailing to over 450 destinations around the globe.

 - Destinations: Starting in Northern Europe with many more planned to be announced

-Built in Italy, it is the first in a new class of ship for a few years from Norwegian Cruise Line, and it promises to hit the water some time during 2022.
+Built in Italy, it is the first in a new class of ship for a few years from Norwegian Cruise Line.

-The Prima will have a capacity of 3215 guests and will offer an infinity pools, glass walkout platform over the ocean and a 350 degrees wrap-around ocean boulevard.
-And much more.
+The Prima is a medium-size ship with a capacity of 3215 guests and will offer an infinity pool, glass walkout platform over the ocean and a 350 degrees wrap-around ocean boulevard.
+The main dining rooms offer fantastic 270 degrees panoramic views.
+Head here as an alternative to visiting the busier buffet restaurant, the menu choice is excellent.

 So where can you climb on board?
-Lookout for their initial sailings from Amsterdam and Copenhagen cruising Northern Europe, the Norwegian Fjords and the Baltic regions.
+They are starting with sailings from Amsterdam and Copenhagen cruising Northern Europe, the Norwegian Fjords and the Baltic regions.